Hannah (1795 ship)

-Hannah was built at Liverpool in 1795.
-She made four voyages as a slave ship in the triangular trade in enslaved people.
+Hannah was built in Liverpool in 1795.
+She made four voyages as a slave ship in the triangular trade of enslaved people.
 She was lost in 1801 as she was returning home after having delivered her captives on her fourth voyage.

 Career

 Hannah first appeared in Lloyd's Register (LR) in 1796 with Livingston, master, Robert Bent, owner, and trade Liverpool–Africa.

-1st enslaving voyage (1796–1797): Captain John Livingston acquired a letter of marque on 1 February 1796.
-He sailed from Liverpool 23 February, and Hannah arrived at Ambriz.
+1st voyage transporting enslaved people (1796–1797): Captain John Livingston acquired a letter of marque on 1 February 1796.
+He sailed from Liverpool 23 February.
+In 1796, 103 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 94 of these vessels sailed from Liverpool.

+Hannah arrived at Ambriz.
 She started acquiring captives on 29 April.
 She delivered the captives she had gathered there to Kingston, Jamaica, where she arrived on 29 November.
 She had embarked 523 captives and she landed 515, having lost only eight on the voyage.
 She sailed from Jamaica on 7 February 1797 and arrived back at Liverpool on 26 March.

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.
 Dolben's Act was the first British legislation passed to regulate slave shipping.

-2nd enslaving voyage (1797–1798): Captain Thomas Given acquired a letter of marque on 4 May 1797.
+2nd voyage transporting enslaved people (1797–1798): Captain Thomas Given acquired a letter of marque on 4 May 1797.
 Hannah sailed from Liverpool on 15 June 1797.
+In 1797, 104 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 90 of these vessels sailed from Liverpool.

 Captain Given died on 23 November 1797.
 Hannah acquired captives at "Alecuba", and arrived at Kingston on 31 January 1798.
 There she landed 535 captives.
 She sailed from Kingston on 19 February, and arrived back at Liverpool on 9 April.
 She had left Liverpool with 72 crew members and she suffered nine crew deaths on her voyage.
 Hannah, Livingston, master, arrived at Gravesend from Jamaica on 9 April.